About us

 Rosie Fogden

-Head of Research & Analysis
+Director of Research and Analysis (maternity leave)

 Rosie joined CPP in 2019 as a Senior Research Analyst and now manages our research programme.
 She has written on the importance of long-term investment in public services and the role of business in making our economy more inclusive, including through good jobs.
 Before CPP, Rosie worked as a Senior Economist in the Cabinet Office, supporting Brexit preparations.
 She has also held several other government positions, including in the international group at HM Treasury.

-Areas of expertise and interest: good and flexible work, social infrastructure, public service investment, childcare and early years, public health, inclusive economics, fiscal policy
+Areas of expertise and interest: good and flexible work, social infrastructure, public service investment, childcare and early years, public health, inclusive economics, fiscal policy.

 Tanya Singh